Assessing and Monitoring Student Learning D659

 Evaluating the learning journey helps identify areas for improvement and supports student development throughout the skill acquisition process

-Describe how authentic assessment tools contribute to measuring student learning outcomes in Physical Education and Health.
+Describe how the affective learning domain contributes to overall student assessment in Physical Education and Health.

 Explanation